openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     type A<G> = Array<A> // compile-time error

-**Note**: there is no restriction on using a type parameter *G* in the right side of a type alias declaration, and the following code is valid:
+**Note**: There is no restriction on using a type parameter *G* in the right side of a type alias declaration.
+The following code is valid:

 .. code-block:: typescript